AISG-Technology-Team/AISG-Online-Safety-Challenge-Submission-Guide/README.md

 The output format per line of input of `stdin` must include:
 * The probability that the meme is harmful with 4 decimal places of precision.
 We will refer to this as `proba`.
-* An integer, where `1` is output if the meme is deemed harmful, and `0` if it is not harmful.
+* An integer, where `1` is output if the meme is deemed harmful, and `0` if it is benign.
 We will refer to this as `label`.

 Both predictions must be separated by a single tab character (`\t`), and terminated with a single new line character (`\n`).